 When we look at what research says about becoming better at something, two pieces of evidence stand out.

-Second, it is deliberate practice (combined with feedback loops) that increase the myelin in our brain and in turn help improve performance and growth.
+Second, it is deliberate practice (combined with feedback loops) that increases the myelin in our brain and in turn helps improve performance and growth.

 It’s about building better learning habits.